It seems like we’ve entered the era of ADHD epidemics.

-Like the one from 2014 which found that those who experienced impulsivity and hyperactivity are much more likely to use cannabis.
-Although this is an important piece of information, the research did not look into the exact effects of marijuana on ADHD.
+According to a study done in 2014, those who experienced impulsivity and hyperactivity are much more likely to use cannabis.
+(2) Although this is an important piece of information, the research did not look into the exact effects of marijuana on ADHD.

 What this study concluded was very logical:

 ADHD patients tend to use cannabis as a relief from standard ADHD therapy.